aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/FalseMonarch.md

 - `checkingdead` set to a new SummonMothFly coroutine (`checkingdead` is set to null when it completes)
 - Yield all frames until `checkingdead` is null
 - If hardmode is true:
-    - [SetCondition](../../Actors%20states/Conditions%20methods/SetCondition.md) is called twice on every enemy party members except this enemy to inflict them the [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) and [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) conditions for 999999 main turns each (effectively infinite)
+    - [SetCondition](../../Actors%20states/Conditions%20methods/SetCondition.md) is called twice on every enemy party members except this enemy to inflict them the [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) and [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) conditions for 999999 main turns each (infinite)
     - `cantmove` is decremented on this enemy which grants tham an additional actor turn
 - The local startstate is set to `basestate`